pontoonapps/CareerGuide/maps-api/README.md

   - notes
     - in pontoonapps, training centres have "recruiter" role;
     - `training_centres` is there only if the role is "user"; if the user is not assigned to any training centre, it will be an empty array.
+    - `guest` is a user assigned to a training centre who can see the training centre's pins but does not have any pins of their own.

 ### Authentication